Hot rolled and cold rolled are the process of steel plate or profile forming. They have a great influence on the structure and performance of steel.

-- Although there is no thermoplastic compression in the forming process, residual stresses still exist in the cross section, which must have an impact on the whole and local characteristics of the steel.
+- Although there is no thermoplastic compression in the forming process, residual stresses still exist in the cross-section, which must have an impact on the whole and local characteristics of the steel.

-- The cold-rolled steel style is generally open section, which makes the free torsion stiffness of the section lower.
+- The cold-rolled steel style is the generally open section, which makes the free torsion stiffness of the section lower.
 It is easy to turn torsion when bending, and it is easy to crankle when under pressure.
 Its anti-twisting performance is poor.

 - The wall thickness of cold rolled steel is small, and the corners are not thickened at the corners of the plate, and the capacity of the local concentrated load is weak.